 About the short courses

-This two day non-residential workshop places the Palestinian refugee case study within the broader context of the international human rights regime.
+This two-day short course places the Palestinian refugee case study within the broader context of the international human rights regime.
 It examines, within a human rights framework, the policies and practices of Middle Eastern states as they impinge upon Palestinian refugees.
-Through a mix of lectures, working group exercises and interactive sessions, participants engaged actively and critically with the contemporary debates in international law and analyse the specific context of Palestinian refugees in the Middle East (Lebanon, Syria, Jordan, the West Bank, Gaza and Israel).
+Participants engage actively and critically with the contemporary debates in international law and analyse the specific context of Palestinian refugees in the Middle East (Lebanon, Syria, Jordan, the West Bank, Gaza and Israel).

 The International Summer School in Forced Migration fosters dialogue between academics, practitioners and policymakers working to improve the situation of refugees and forced migrants.
 The Summer School offers an intensive, interdisciplinary and participative approach to the study of forced migration.
 It aims to enable people working with refugees and other forced migrants to reflect critically on the forces and institutions that dominate the world of the displaced.